kritisen/gohatke/content/posts/2017-10-15-frustrated-engineering-student-focus-one-course-liked.md

 ---
-title: Frustrated engineering student?
-Focus on the one course you liked
-author: Kriti Sen Sharma
+title Frustrated engineering student?
+Focus on the one course you liked author Kriti Sen Sharma type post date 2017-10-15T11:04:24+00:00 excerpt |
-type: post
-date: 2017-10-15T11:04:24+00:00
-excerpt |
 Frustrated with your engineering degree?